-*Note: information is current as of August 2023, but as DFA is not the service provider, things like eligibility may change from time to time and families should contact the scheme providers directly.
+*Note: information is current as of November 2024, but as DFA is not the service provider, eligibility and availability may change from time to time, and families should contact the scheme providers directly.

 As highlighted in our blog on the DFA Top 5 Advocacy Themes, education is a key area of advocacy for DFA.
 We know from our interactions with Defence families that finding, sustaining and supporting the educational needs of the family is important.